ProofBridge: Auto-Formalization of Natural Language Proofs in Lean via Joint Embeddings: Introduction

 \textbf{Key Insight.} In this paper, we address the task of \textit{proof auto-formalization}, focusing on Lean~4 as the FL, via a combination of a joint embedding model, an LLM, and Lean for verification.
-It takes as input an NL theorem-proof pair and produces the corresponding FL theorem-proof pair in Lean~4.
+It takes as input an NL theorem+proof pair and produces the corresponding FL theorem+proof pair in Lean~4.
 The key insight behind our approach is to treat proof auto-formalization as \textit{learning from demonstrations}: the LLM is guided not only by the NL proof but also by FL proofs retrieved using an NL/FL joint embedding model that leverages contrastive learning and encodes linear DAG traversals of Lean proofs.
 Rather than relying on randomly chosen few-shot examples, these retrieved proofs capture far richer \textit{reusable formalization patterns} (tactic choices, DAG structures), providing grounded signals that guide generation toward Lean-verifiable proofs, as illustrated in Figure~\ref{fig:pipeline}.

 \textbf{Contributions:} {\bf The \ourTool{} Auto-formalization Method and Tool:} We present \ourTool{}, an LLM-based, retrieval-augmented proof auto-formalization framework.
-At its core is an \textit{NL/FL joint embedding model} that maps semantically equivalent NL and FL theorem-proof pairs to nearby points in a shared space, enabling effective cross-modal retrieval of related FL proofs.
+At its core is an \textit{NL/FL joint embedding model} that maps semantically equivalent NL and FL theorem+proof pairs to nearby points in a shared space, enabling cross-modal retrieval of related FL proofs.
 We then fine-tune the SoTA LLM Kimina-Prover-RL-1.7B~\citep{wang2025kimina} to perform NL-to-Lean~4 proof translation, conditioned on the retrieved FL proofs and their relevance scores.
 During inference, generation is refined with an iterative verifier-guided repair loop combining Lean type-checking with LLM-based bi-directional equivalence proving to ensure syntactic correctness and semantic fidelity.
 (Section~\ref{sec:proposed})

-{\bf \textsc{NuminaMath-Lean-PF} Dataset:} We curate \textsc{NuminaMath-Lean-PF}, a large-scale dataset of 38.9k NL$\leftrightarrow$Lean~4 theorem-proof pairs, specialized for \textit{proof auto-formalization}.
-Each Lean theorem-proof pair is type-checked and paired with an NL counterpart.
+{\bf \textsc{NuminaMath-Lean-PF} Dataset:} We curate \textsc{NuminaMath-Lean-PF}, a large-scale dataset of 38.9k NL$\leftrightarrow$Lean~4 theorem+proof pairs, specialized for \textit{proof auto-formalization}.
+Each Lean theorem+proof pair is type-checked and paired with an NL counterpart.
 Additionally, we release \textsc{miniF2F-Test-PF}, a Lean~v4.15.0 version of miniF2F-Test with 244 instances tailored for proof auto-formalization, enabling a consistent pipeline in the same Lean version.
 (Section~\ref{sec:train_dataset_curation})